How To Use a Loan With Your Self-Directed IRA To Make Investments

 If you use non-recourse financing to invest in real estate through your Solo 401k Plan, you will “escape” UBTI/UBIT tax due to an exception.
 This exception can be found in the Unrelated Debt Financed Income (UDFI) rules found under IRC 514(c)(9).

-If you have any questions about your Self-Directed IRA, call Royal Legal Solutions today at (512) 757–3994 to schedule your free consultation & get the answers you need.
+If you have any questions about your Self-Directed IRA, contact Royal Legal Solutions today.